BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

    Application documentation link: http://docs.opencart.com/en-gb/introduction/

    ### 1.2  Functionalities in scope
+      - Create an account successfully
-       Here we should write all the functionalities that are included in the release.
+      - Check the menu if are corect products in the category
+      - Ability to chose one or more products and insert in cart
+      - Make a order successfully
    Here we will test function as :

    <li> Acces the site, create a new user and insert personal details